leiweibau/Pi.Alert/README.md

 various scans and imports, save the results in the database and send notifications according to the settings.
 In addition to host detection, it is also possible to check the availability of manually entered hosts or websites for their reachability and to receive notifications in the event of status changes.
 Various services are available for the notifications (Frontend, Mail ([Guide](docs/NOTIFICATION_MAIL.md)), [Pushsafer](https://www.pushsafer.com/), [Pushover](https://pushover.net/), ntfy and Telegram through shoutrrrr ([Guide](docs/NOTIFICATION_SHOUTRRR.md))).
-Additional functions such as automatic database optimization, DB backups and Internet speed tests are also available via the backend.
-The CLI tool [pialert-cli](docs/PIALERTCLI.md) is available to control selected functions of the backend.

 ### Frontend (front)

 The frontend is used to manage the host information determined and for general management.
 You can store additional information for each device, view the historical history, perform manual nmap scans or send Wake-on-LAN commands.
 You also have the option of assigning individual devices to other network devices such as routers and switches in order to maintain an overview of the relationships between the devices.
 A settings page allows you to configure individual parts of the frontend, while a config file editor allows you to configure the backend.
-This interface, which is available in English, German, Spanish, French, Italian, Polish, Danish, Dutch and Czech, can be protected with a login that uses the password “123456” by default.
+This interface, which is available in English, German, Spanish, French, Italian, Polish, Danish, Dutch, Czech, Finnish, Swedish, Norwegian, Lithuanian, Ukrainian and Russian can be protected with a login that uses the password “123456” by default.
 You can change this using the CLI tool [pialert-cli](docs/PIALERTCLI.md).

 New [Favicons/Homescreen icons](docs/ICONS.md) have been created based on the original design, tailored to different skins.
 To ensure compatibility with